Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 \subsection{Applications to moduli spaces of Gieseker semistable sheaves}

 For every $\gamma=(r,d,\chi)$, let $M_\gamma$ be the moduli space of S-equivalence classes of Gieseker semistable sheaves of class $\gamma$ on $\PP^2$.
 A reference for the classical topic of moduli spaces of Gieseker semistable sheaves is the book \cite{huybrechts2010geometry}.
 For every $\gamma \in \Gamma$, $M_\gamma$ is a projective variety, singular in general.
-Nevertheless, the intersection cohomology groups $IH^{k}(M_\gamma, \Q)$ behave as well as cohomology of a smooth projective variety, and in particular is naturally a pure Hodge structure of weight $k$.
-We denote $Ih^{p,q}(M_\gamma)$ the corresponding Hodge numbers and $Ib_j(M_\gamma)$ the corresponding Betti numbers.
+Nevertheless, the intersection cohomology groups $IH^{k}(M_\gamma, \Q)$ behave as well as the cohomology groups of a smooth projective variety, and in particular carry naturally a pure Hodge structure of weight $k$.
+We denote by $Ih^{p,q}(M_\gamma)$ the corresponding Hodge numbers and by $Ib_j(M_\gamma)$ the corresponding Betti numbers.

 For every $\gamma \in \Gamma$, we have $M_\gamma^\sigma = M_\gamma$ for $\sigma=(x,y) \in U$ with $y$ large enough.
 Theorem \ref{main_thm} gives an algorithmic way to compute the intersection Hodge numbers $Ih^{p,q}(M_\gamma^\sigma)$, and so the intersection Hodge numbers $Ih^{p,q}(M_\gamma)$.
 Using this algorithm, we prove the following result.